8manos/wc-city-select/readme.txt

 This will be shown in checkout pages, edit addresses pages and shipping calculator if it's configured that way.

+### WooCommerce Cart and Checkout Blocks

+This plugin is not yet compatible with Blocks.
+It works using the legacy shortcodes: `[woocommerce_cart]` and `[woocommerce_checkout]`.

+To make this plugin work, you can use these shortcodes instead of the blocks for your Cart and Checkout pages.

 ### How to add cities

 A list of cities has to be loaded in the functions.php file (the plugin already includes cities from some countries).